nuevoMailer SB v.10.5

 Auto-responder based on birthday

 Auto-responder based on birthday (which is a subscriber custom date field).
-The options are slightly different from the list-sign-up since you can send before, after and on same day.
+The options are slightly different from the list-sign-up since you can send before, after and on the same day.

 Follow-up campaigns